isomerpages/mindef-sg101/_economy/surviving-our-independence/1959-1965-early-economic-strategies.md

 <div style="border:0px solid #0505f8;background-color:#f8f8f8;padding:1.2em;">

 <p> Then-Malaysian Prime Minister Tunku Abdul Rahman and then-Prime Minister Lee fundamentally disagreed on what kind of society they wanted.
-While PM Lee was insistent on a society where all races were treated equally, Tunku believed in the primacy of the Malays in Malaysia.
+While PM Lee insisted on a society where all races were treated equally, Tunku believed in the primacy of the Malays in Malaysia.
 Tensions boiled over to the streets as racial violence exploded across the Federation. </p>

 <p>Moreover, the anticipated economic benefits from the merger were less than expected.
 The increase of the manufacturing share of real GDP was modest – from 16.9% in 1960 to 19.% in 1965.
 Real GDP grew at an annual compound rate of 5.7% during this period.
 Some 21,000 jobs were created in manufacturing, but the unemployment percentage still hovered in the double digits.
 This persuaded then-Finance Minister Goh Keng Swee that the benefits of the common market were not as substantial as he once believed.</p>
 </div>